Click for homepage

 Commercial Enigma A27 · 1927

-Enigma K is an electromechanical rotor-based cipher machine, developed in 1927 by Chiffriermaschinen AG (ChiMaAG) in Berlin (Germany).
-The device is a member of the glowlamp-based family of Enigma cipher machines and was the successor to the short lived Enigma D (A26).
-It is also known as Enigma Model A27 and by its designator Ch.11b.
+Enigma K is an electromechanical rotor-based cipher machine, developed in 1927 by Chiffriermaschinen Aktiengesellschaft (ChiMaAG) in Berlin (Germany) as the successor to the short-lived Enigma D (A26).
+Like its predecessor, it uses light bulbs for its ouput and is therefore known as a Glühlampenchiffriermaschine (glow lamp cipher machine).
+It is also known as Enigma Model A27 and by its internal designator Ch.11b.
 The letter 'K' probably means Kommerziell (commercial).
-Enigma K had the longest life-span of all Enigmas (1927-1944).
+Enigma K had the longest life-span of all Enigmas as it was in production from 1927 to 1944.

 Initially, Enigma K had serial numbers starting (confusingly) with the letter A, just like all other models.
 From 1936 onwards, the serial numbers of the Enigma K were prefixed by the letter K.